Frequently Asked Questions

 My year-long class covers much of what I did in my first year of design school.
 We practice

 the design fundamentals with artists such as Matisse, Escher, and Seurat.
 They'll learn about color mixing for print, positive and negative space, showing tyexture, showing motion, and creating dynamic compositions, and more.
 I believe that learning design using paper, pen, and paint is a strong foundation.
 They can translate all those skills to the computer when they're ready.
+After they've done Art History, they should take "Great Books" in which we will learn more about typography, book covers, and illustrations, all great foundational skills for graphic designers.

 If I took the summer class, can I take Art Level 2?